php-fig/fig-standards/proposed/http-client/http-client.md

      *
      * If a request is sent without any prior configuration, a HTTP client MUST NOT follow redirects.
      *
-     * The client MAY do motifications to the Request before sending it.
+     * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
      * immutable, one cannot assume that the object passed to HttpClient::sendRequest will be the same
      * object that is actually sent.
 For example the Request object that is returned by an exception MAY
      * be a different object than the one passed to sendRequest, so comparison by reference (===) is not possible.